config-i1/smooth/cran-comments.md

 This is because doMC is not available for Windows.

+### Debian Linux, R-devel, GCC ASAN/UBSAN
+Gives PREPERROR because `dependencies ‘greybox’, ‘forecast’ are not available for package ‘smooth’`.
+This does not have any explanation, because both packages are available on CRAN.

 Everything was checked without major issues.
 The only thing is a note about the installed package size for different platforms (similar to R CMD check results).

 ## Downstream dependencies